 Marc W. S. Jaffré

-Dr Marc W. S. Jaffré is a researcher for the Dutch Research Council-funded project ‘Histories of Transitional Justice’ based at the University of Groningen (Netherlands) and an honorary fellow of Durham University (United Kingdom).
-He is the author of the forthcoming monograph The Courtiers and the Court of Louis XIII, 1610 – 43 (Oxford: Oxford University Press, 2025) and one of the editors of the volume Marginalized Voices and Figures in French Festival Culture, 1500 – 1800 (Turnhout: Brepols, 2025).
+Dr Marc W. S. Jaffré is a visiting research fellow at the University of Groningen (Netherlands), an honorary fellow of Durham University (United Kingdom) and is a fellow of the Royal Historical Society.
+He is the author of the monograph The Courtiers and the Court of Louis XIII, 16101643 (Oxford: Oxford University Press, 2025) and one of the editors of the forthcoming volume Marginalized Voices and Figures in French Festival Culture, 15001800 (Turnhout: Brepols, 2026).
+Marc is also the book reviews editor for The Court Historian.

 Marc has been a lecturer at Durham University, the University of Oxford (Balliol College), and the University of St Andrews (United Kingdom).
 He holds a PhD from the University of St Andrews, and a MPhil and a MA from the University of Oxford.